Azure/iotedgedev/README.md

 **solution**

 `iotedgedev solution`
+- `name`    Creates a new Azure IoT Edge Solution.
+Use `.` to create in current folder.
+Use `iotedgedev solution [name]` to create in a subfolder.
 - `--create TEXT`  Creates a new Azure IoT Edge Solution.
 Use `--create .` to create in current folder.
-Use `--create TEXT` to create in a subfolder.
+Use `--create [name]` to create in a subfolder.

+**build**
+`iotedgedev build`  Builds and pushes modules specified in ACTIVE_MODULES Environment Variable to specified container registry.
+You can also pass a `--deploy` flag to build and deploy in one command: `iotedgedev build --deploy`

+**deploy**
+`iotedgedev deploy` Deploys modules to Edge device using deployment.json in the  /.config directory.

+**start**
+`iotedgedev start`  Setups up and Starts Edge Runtime.
+Calls iotedgectl setup and start.

+**stop**
+`iotedgedev stop`  Stops Edge Runtime.
+Calls iotedgectl stop.

+**restart**
+`iotedgedev restart`  Restarts Edge Runtime.
+Calls iotedgectl stop, removes module containers and images, calls iotedgectl setup (with --config-file) and then calls iotedgectl start.

+**monitor**
+`iotedgedev monitor`  Displays events that are sent from IoT Hub device to IoT Hub.

 **azure**